 Description of sector of activity (Industry) and four digit (Industry) codes is required.
-See Industry Codes sheet.
-(Annex -B)
+Pakistan Standard Industrial Classification Codes sheet is placed atAnnex -B

 Industry means the activity of the firm, office, establishment or department in which a person is employed or the kind of business, which he/she operates.
 Describe in detail the type of industry associated with the main occupation of the relevant member of the household.
 For example, if he/she is employed or working in manufacturing of textiles, then write "textile manufacturing"; if employed in government write Govt. then write the name of department; if bank, or insurance company write "bank" or "insurance" and if engaged in agricultural activities, write "agriculture".
 For shopkeepers/ sales workers write "retail trade", etc. "Pakistan STANDARD INDUSTRIAL Classification (PSIC)", is given up to four digit level in the manual (Annex - B) and as a separate industrial codes sheet as well.
-Describe the sector of activity and give four-digit code.
+Describe the sector of activity and give two-digit code.